-The school recognises that a revised process for managing any report of peer on peer abuse and supporting victims may be required during the COVID-19 virus when only a relatively small number of children will be attending school.
+The school recognises that a revised process for managing any report of peer on peer abuse and supporting victims may be required during the COVID-19 virus when children will be attending school and remaining in smaller groups.

 Where the school receives a report of peer on peer abuse, it will follow the principles as set out in part 5 of KCSIE and as outlined in the main policy as closely as possible.